armory/docs/content/en/docs/spinnaker-user-guides/debian-packages.md

 ## Creating Debian packages

 Creating a Debian package can be done through various open-source packaging tools.
 If you're using Java, using the `OS Package` library is a good place to start.
 Of course you can always use the [packaging tools provided by Debian](https://www.debian.org/doc/manuals/maint-guide/build.en.html).
-Here is a good example of using a Debian package for a [Spinnaker configuration repo](https://github.com/armory-io/spinnaker-config).

 | Language | Tool | Package Types |
 |---|---|---|